codefellows/seattle-code-301n27/class-14/README.md

   - Don't forget to turn in your Reading Assignment before lecture!
 - No Class on Saturday (9/3) or Monday (9/5).

+## Final Project Ideas
+- Travel App - a literal ton of APIs